Our Board

 Lorraine is the Chief Executive of the Hugh Green Foundation.
 She is an experienced network leader who has built a strong reputation with public, private and Not for Profit organisations in New Zealand and abroad for effectively delivering large-scale projects from concept to actualisation.

-Liz is the Chief Impact Officer at Selwyn Foundation.
+Liz is the CEO at Burnett Foundation.
 She is an experienced leader with a demonstrated history of working in the philanthropy and non-profit industry.
 Liz is highly skilled in leadership, global and local NGOs, Corporate Social Responsibility and partnerships, and Philanthropy.
 She is a strong business development professional with tuition from Harvard Business School.

 For over 25 years, Rob has been involved in organisational and thought leadership in the education sector.
 A former Deputy Chief Executive in the Ministry of Education, Rob has been an independent adviser since 2012, undertaking strategy and policy projects for a range of New Zealand education organisations, and also internationally, including supporting Pacific education system development and as a member of the Global Education Leadership Partnership.